KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 * Check `version` property and verify the version of encoder used for the mesh is compatible with the current decoder.
 * When encountering a `primitive` with the extension the first time, you must process the extension first.
 Get the data from the pointed `bufferView` in the extension and decompress the data to a geometry of a specific format, e.g. Draco geometry.
 * Then, process `attributes` and `indices` properties of the `primitive`.
 When loading each `accessor`, if there is no `bufferView` then go to the previously decoded geometry in the `primitive` to get indices and attributes data.
+To load an attriute in extension, it is required to first determine the id of this attribute in `attributes` of `primitive`, then use the id to get the attribute from decoded mesh.

 It is pretty straigtforward for top-down loading of a glTF asset, e.g. only decompress the geometry data when a `primitive` is met for the first time.
 However, for